Jeanne Gapiya-Niyonzima

 Jeanne Gapiya-Niyonzima (born 12 July 1963, in Bujumbura) is a human rights activist from Burundi.
-She is the chair and founder of the National Association for Support for HIV-Positive People with AIDS (ANSS) and was the first person from the country to publicly admit they had HIV.
+She is the chair and founder of the National Association for Support for HIV-Positive People with AIDS (ANSS) and was the first person from the country to publicly state they had HIV.

 Biography

 Gapiya-Niyonzima trained as an accountant initially, but found her first employment at a pharmacy in Burundi's capital city.

 In 1987, she married her husband and in 1988 when she was pregnant with her second child, her first child was diagnosed as HIV positive.
-At her doctor's insistence her pregnancy was terminated and she was also diagnosed as HIV positive.
+At her doctor's insistence her pregnancy was terminated, and she was also diagnosed as HIV positive.
 Her first child died aged eighteen months; her husband died of AIDS soon after in 1989.
 In 1993 after the death of her sister and brother, she tested positive for HIV.

 In 1994, Gapiya-Niyonzima became the first person from Burundi to publicly declare that they were HIV positive.
 This happened during a religious service, in which a sermon was delivered which stigmatised people with the disease.